ietf-wg-idr/RFC4271bis/rfc4271bis.md

 ##  Path Attribute Ordering

-Implementations that combine update messages (as described above in Section 6.1) may prefer to see all path attributes presented in a known order.
+Implementations that combine update messages (as described above in Appendix F.1) may prefer to see all path attributes presented in a known order.
 This permits them to quickly identify sets of attributes from different update messages that are semantically identical.
 To facilitate this, it is a useful optimization to order